Suri84/CodeReview-Demo/README.md

 # CodeReview-Demo
-This is used for the AI code review
+This is used for the AI code review project